-The programme design team has taken full account of the UWE Bristol Strategy 2020, specifically the themes "Ready and able graduates", "Outstanding learning and Strategic partnerships" and "Connections and networks" (the 4th theme of "Research with Impact" has also been considered in relation to this undergraduate degree, especially in terms of research informed teaching, where students are exposed to ideas and techniques which form the research interests of teaching staff, evidenced in the Design Research Methods and Individual Project modules).
+The programme design team has taken full account of the UWE Bristol Strategy 2020, specifically the themes "Ready and able graduates", "Outstanding learning and Strategic partnerships" and "Connections and networks" (the 4th theme of "Research with Impact" has also been considered in relation to this undergraduate degree, especially in terms of researchinformed teaching, where students are exposed to ideas and techniques which form the research interests of teaching staff, evidenced in the Design Research Methods and Individual Project modules).
 Further, the Creative product Design programme is linked with employers, institutions and other bodies throughout the Bristol city region and beyond.
-Sustainability and behaviour change inform the Creative Product Design programme, explicitly and implicitly: the degree programme focuses its attention on integrating sustainable design in the design process, while also producing graduates who place human-centred at the heart of a creative design process.
+Sustainability and behaviour change inform the Creative Product Design programme, explicitly and implicitly: the degree programme focuses its attention on integrating sustainable design in the

+Page 10 of 11 25 January 2022 design process, while also producing graduates who place human-centred at the heart of a creative design process.